Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 “Yeah.
 I actually met Al and Julian on their homeworld.”
 Seven years ago, from Xiù’s perspective.
 They’d packed basically a lifetime into those seven years, now she thought about it.

 “What’s it like? *Oof...”* Myun put a paw on her belly.
 She was still as picky as ever when it came to mating.
 Most males simply didn’t meet her standards, and many more were downright intimidated by her.
-Word---or at least, accurate rumor---had somehow got around that she was the Great Father’s own daughter, by the late Mother-Supreme no less.
+Word - or at least, accurate rumor - had somehow got around that she was the Great Father’s own daughter, by the late Mother-Supreme no less.
 By Gaoian standards that was royalty, and there weren’t many males with the confidence to even approach her.

 She was, nonetheless, pregnant, at that phase in the pregnancy where her normally sleek and athletic physique was as round as a football in the middle, and her cub was apparently an eager kicker.